HerendraK/Power-BI-Project/README.md

 - Step 5 : Created the schema after deselecting the automatic table relationship option.
 - Step 6 : As per the requirement calculated columns created.
 - Step 7 : Calculated measures were created using dax queries.
-- Step 8 : Visual filters (Slicers) were added, Card Visuals created, Appropriate graphs utilized.
+- Step 8 : Visual filters (Slicers) were added, Company logo attached, Card Visuals created, Appropriate graphs utilized.

 # Insights

-Used various analysis techniques to get the result based on Price, Dish, Demographic, Customers.
+Used various analysis techniques, Dax queries to see how we can increase sales and revenue.